MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-service-bus.md

     > [!NOTE]
     > Replace `<ServiceBusQueueName>` with your own queue name configured in your Service Bus namespace.

-2. Save and close the *QueueReceiveController.java* file.
+1. Save and close the *QueueReceiveController.java* file.

 #### Receive messages from a Service Bus subscription

-1. Create a new Java file named *TopicReceiveController.java* in the package directory of your app, then open the file in a text editor and add the following lines:
+1. Using a text editor, create a Java file named *TopicReceiveController.java* in the package directory of your app.

+1. Add the following code to the new file.
+Replace the `<ServiceBusTopicName>` placeholder with your own topic name configured in your Service Bus namespace.
+Replace the `<ServiceBusSubscriptionName>` placeholder with your own subscription name for your Service Bus topic.

     ```java
     package com.wingtiptoys.servicebus;